zapier/zapier-platform-cli/docs/cli.md

   Upload the zip file already built by `zapier build` in build/build.zip.
 The versions and other app details are read by Zapier from the zip file.

-> Note: we generally recommend using `zapier push` which does both `zapier build && zapier upload` in one step.
+> Note: we generally recommend using `zapier deploy` which does both `zapier build && zapier upload` in one step.

 ```bash
 $ zapier upload